hajekjiri/urlmon/README.md

 ```

 #### 2. Create a .env file
-Use the included `.env.example` file as a template and change the username and/or password of the database user as you please.
+Use the included `.env.example` file as a template and change the username and/or password of the database admin as you please.
 If you'd like to change the name of the database or the hostname, you'll have to reflect those changes in `database/init.sql` and `docker-compose.yml` respectively.
 ```
 cp .env.example .env
 ```